CSC207-UofT/course-project-26/phase1/design_document.md

 #### Interface Segregation Principle
-The use case Account manager is implemented as an interface to store the essential features when managing an account, including change username, change password etc.
+The use case Account manager is implemented as an interface to store the essential features when managing an account, including change username, change password etc. No realization class is forced to implement irrelevant  methods of an interface.

 ## Clean Architecture